coendvrs/nextcloud-and-mysql-in-docker-compose/README.md

 Now make sure to run `$sudo docker inspect [MYSQL_CONTAINER_ID]` the container_id can be found with `$ sudo docker ps -a` With inspect you want to find the IP of the MySQL container which is most likely `172.19.0.2`.
 Now open up the YAML file again with `$ sudo nano docker-compose.yaml` and replace `MYSQL_HOST=0.0.0.0:3306` with `MYSQL_HOST=mysql_ip:3306` after this make sure to run `$ sudo docker-compose up -d` again.

 ## Going to the Website
 If all is done correctly you should now be able to go to `server_ip:1337` in a webbrowser on your host pc.
 You should see a setup page where you can make an administrator account for Nextcloud.
 Fill in a username and strong password in the given inputs and press the button.
-You now have an installation of Nextcloud with MySQL
+You now have an installation of Nextcloud with MySQL.

+## Git Installation
+Within our VM we will also be installing Git and going over the basics of working with Git on Gitlab.
+Before we can work with Git and Gitlab we will have to install Git itself.
+This can be done with apt install.
+First update our package list with `sudo apt update` and next install Git with `sudo apt install git`.
+When the installation has finished we can check this by retrieving the git version with `git --version`

+Next we want to make a gitlab account by going to https://gitlab.com/users/sign_up where you can make a gitlab account for free.

+## Adding SSH-Keys to Gitlab